CoinCircle/coding-test/README.md

 <hr>

-**1. The First part (Part 1) involves creating a very simple full-stack application that allows you to compare historical DAI interest rates across the top 2 on-chain protocols that allow you to earn interest on DAI:**
+**1. The test involves creating a very simple full-stack application that allows you to compare historical DAI interest rates across the top 2 on-chain protocols that allow you to earn interest on DAI:**